 Anyone not opting for one of these licenses could find certain flows connecting to services (premium connector or custom connector) ceasing in function or paying extra for those under the Flow per business process plan.

-Going back to Waldek’s blog, he explains for each Flow administrators can see who created it and what connectors the Flow uses.
+Going back to Waldek’s blog, he explains for each flow administrators can see who created it and what connectors the flow uses.
 But again, the inconvenience lies in the depth of discovery – there is no easy way to automatically and quickly discover which ones will cost your organization.

-Implications of new Flow licensing
+Implications of the new licensing

 Organizations will need to identify which flows are in action and decide whether they need to be decommissioned or worth fitting the bill for.
-What we can confidently say is Flow has become a staple for many end-users to optimize the daily business processes.
+What we can confidently say is Flow has become a staple for many end-users to optimize daily business processes.

 It would be great to hear your thoughts on whether you feel the new licensing plan will impact your organization and end-users.
 Please leave a comment below.